jbampton/metroplois-retro-front-page-github/profile/README.md

   <h1>Welcome to the Official <code>Metropolis Retro</code> World Chess Team and Games Club 🀄 🃏 ♟️ 🎲 🕹️</h1>
   <p>
     <strong>Metropolis Retro</strong> is a team of cutting-edge chess and games players who also love open-source on GitHub.
 We’re here to celebrate global games, with a vibrant, tech-loving community.</p>
-  <p>We ran 11 events at the <a href="https://www.breakfastcreekhotel.com/">Breakfast Creek Hotel</a> from October 2025 to January 2026 mainly on Monday nights.
-    The 23rd event was held on Monday the 15th of June from 5:30pm until 7pm at the world famous Breakfast Creek Hotel 😎 🍻
+  <p>We ran <strong>11</strong> events at the <a href="https://www.breakfastcreekhotel.com/">Breakfast Creek Hotel</a> from October 2025 to January 2026 mainly on Monday nights.
+The <strong>24th</strong> event was held on Monday the 22nd of June from 5:30pm until 7pm at the world famous Breakfast Creek Hotel 😎 🍻
   </p>
-  <h2>The next event is on Monday the 22nd of June from 5:30pm until 7pm at the Breakfast Creek Hotel.
-Note the new start time of 5:30pm 🎉</h2>
 </div>

 <hr>